-Figure 19.4 Specify the period to be analysed
+Figure 12.4 Specify the period to be analysed

-General Parameters × IDS and Admiralty Methods The IDS method should be choosen when constituents should be inferred directly from the measurements by use of the Rayleigh criteria.
+General Parameters × IOS and Admiralty Methods The IOS method should be choosen when constituents should be inferred directly from the measurements by use of the Rayleigh criteria.
 The Admiralty method should be choosen when the four main constituents and their satelites distributes the main energy.
-Select Method C IOS Method S2/M2 Amplitude Factor 0 1/K1 Amplitude Factor 0 K1 - 01 Phase Difference 0 < B ack N ext> Cancel He p
+Select Method IDS Method S2/M2 Amplitude Factor 0 17/K1 Amplitude Factor M2 - S2 Phase Difference 0 K1 - 01 Phase Difference 0 ≺B ack N ext > Cancel Help

-Figure 19.5 Select the Analysis Method.
+Figure 12.5 Select the Analysis Method.
 For short-range time series optional specify the Phase difference and Amplitude factor between M2-S2 and K1-O1

-Figure 19.6 If enabled, specify the name of Constituent output file and Residual output file (see output examples)
+Figure 12.6 If enabled, specify the name of Constituent output file and Residual output file (see output examples)

 Status ×

 Setup Status If you want to review or change any settings, click Back.
 If you are satisfied with the settings click Finish to save the setup.

 Name: Adm1989Esbjerg Log/pfs-file location.
 C:\Tide

 Setup:

 Input File: File Type: 0 Name: C:\Tide\esbjerg1989.dfs0

 SubSeries: First Timestep: 1989/01/01 00:00:00 Last Timestep: 1990/02/01 23:00:00

 Execute

-[Ammunitational and a second sec

 < Back Finish Cancel Help

+< B ack Finish Cancel Help

-Figure 19.7 Specify location of log file and execute the program
+Figure 12.7 Specify location of log file and execute the program

-Figure 19.8 Example of Residual output file.
+Figure 12.8 Example of Residual output file.
 The file includes the measured values, the calculated tide and the residual (the difference between the calculated and the measured tide)